 I do try to keep some places at a reduced rate, for students or those on low income.

 Please do get in touch if you feel drawn to working with me, and we can discuss what’s possible.

-I reserve the right to charge for sessions missed or cancelled with less than 24hrs notice.
+I reserve the right to charge for sessions missed or cancelled.

-Since the changes and restrictions around Coronavirus, I am working almost entirely by phone, or Zoom.
-I‘m finding that this works very well, it’s possible to work in an embodied and aware way through these media, and right now it seems to me to provide the best opportunity of working in a spontaneous, undefended way.
+Since the changes and restrictions around Coronavirus, I have continued to also work by phone, and/or Zoom (as well as in person again.)
+I‘ve found that this works very well, it’s possible to work in an embodied and aware way through these media.

 It also means that I’m available to work without geographical restriction.